paynl/sdk-alliance/README.md

 The full list of functions can be found in the [samples](https://github.com/paynl/sdk-alliance/tree/master/samples) folder.

-Here i will try to explain the order of the samples.

 ##### 1. Adding a merchant
 Before we can start doing stuff, first we need to have a merchant to work with.
 For a full example of the merchantData, please refer to the [sample](https://github.com/paynl/sdk-alliance/blob/master/samples/addMerchant.php)